Financial-Times/upp-provisioners/upp-elasticsearch-provisioner/README.md

  * Create an ElasticSearch Service using the specified CloudFormation template
  * Ensure an S3 bucket exists, and register it to the ES cluster
- * Create or update an appropriate CNAME record for the cluster
  * (Optionally) restore the most recent snapshot in the S3 bucket

 The decommissioning process will:

  * Take a snapshot of the cluster
  * Delete the cluster
- * Delete the cluster CNAME record
  * (Optionally) delete the S3 bucket for full decommissioning

 ## Building the Docker image